Arctic Observing Summit 2020

 All contributions should be in pdf format and submitted online via this link

-The deadline for submitting white papers and short statements is November 15, 2019 (12 pm PT).
+The deadline for submitting white papers and short statements was November 15, 2019 (12 pm PT).

 Kindly include the title of the relevant AOS 2020 theme in all email correspondence.